semmelsamu/imagescaled/README.md

 ## Auto-scale

-If you create a new instance of the Imagescaler and give it the image as a parameter, it will automatically import, scale and output it.
+If you create a new instance of the Imagescaler and give it the image as a parameter, it will automatically import, scale it via GET parameters and output it.

 ```php
 new Imagescaler($image);